MoonPoet/xaprb-src/content/blog/best-fitness-activity-sleep-tracking-watch.md

 watch with long battery life, heart rate tracking, sleep tracking, and activity tracking.
 Here's my experience thus far.

+TL;DR: Using the Withings Steel HR has changed the way I use my smartphone.
+I love how much less distracted I am.
+I am happy with the health tracking features, and I like the traditional watch styling and long battery life.

 ![Runner](/media/2017/02/runner.jpg)

 <!--more-->